 • Experimental studies test substances that protect or support the function of nerve cells.

-2. Nutrition and nutritional supplements
+2. Nutrition and dietary supplements

 A tailored diet can help promote overall health and support the nervous system: